Local MCP Server

-Connect Claude Desktop to Prometheux using the Model Context Protocol (MCP) — an open standard that enables AI assistants to interact with external tools and data sources.
+Connect any MCP-compatible AI agent to Prometheux using the Model Context Protocol (MCP) — an open standard that enables AI assistants to interact with external tools and data sources.

-The local MCP server (prometheux-mcp) runs on your machine alongside Claude Desktop, providing a simple and secure way to integrate AI agents with your Prometheux ontologies.
+The local MCP server (prometheux-mcp) runs on your machine and provides a simple, reliable way to integrate AI agents with your Prometheux ontologies.
+It works with Claude Desktop, Claude Code, Cursor, and any other client that supports MCP stdio servers.

 Why Use Local MCP?

-Best for: Claude Desktop users, development environments, on-premise deployments
+Best for: Coding agents (Claude Code, Cursor), Claude Desktop, development environments, on-premise deployments

 Pros: